denniepatton/Triton/README.md

 ### Uses

-Triton may be used either as an end point in cfDNA data analysis by outputting ready-to-use features from a given list of regions or composite regions, or as processing step for further feature extraction from output profiles.
+Triton may be used either as an endpoint in cfDNA data analysis by outputting ready-to-use features from a given list of regions or composite regions, or as a processing step for further feature extraction from output profiles.
 Biomarkers reported directly from
 Triton can be used to distinguish cancer lineages (see Publications) in traditional machine learning approaches, specific profiles may be plotted for qualitative analysis, or profile outputs may be utilized in signal-based analyses and learning structures, e.g. Convolutional Neural Networks (CNNs).